-After considering the available information we have used a level of 15 percent for PTER since the 2016 Study to be more realistic in the property tax burden on renters, particularly in cities with more expensive rental markets.
+with more expensive rental markets.
 Future refinements may be made as new information and data become available.
-To compute a percentage of said rent constituting property taxes for the 51-City Tax Burden Study, the property tax equivalent of rent (PTER) was calculated by first obtaining data on 2020 median rents for each MSA from the U.S. Department of Housing and Urban Development.
+To compute a percentage of said rent constituting property taxes for the 51-City Tax Burden Study, the property tax equivalent of rent (PTER) was calculated by first obtaining data on 2021 median rents for each MSA from the U.S. Department of Housing and Urban Development.
 The PTER for each jurisdiction was calculated as 15 percent of the median rent for the Washington, DC MSA.
 Unlike the 51-City Study in which median rents for each metropolitan area are used to reflect different housing markets in different areas, all the jurisdictions in the present study are in the Washington, DC, metropolitan statistical area, and thus have the same housing assumptions, for both rental costs and house values.

-The 2020 median rent for a studio apartment was \$1,593 per month in the DC MSA.
-Even with the lower assumption of PTER in the current study, this monthly rent over an entire year implies that the lowest income families in the report are spending 76 percent of their incomes on rent in the Washington, DC area.
+The 2021 median rent for a studio apartment was \$1,643 per month in the DC MSA.
+Even with the lower assumption of PTER in the current study, this monthly rent over an entire year implies that the lowest income families in the report are spending 79 percent of their incomes on rent in the Washington, DC area.
 However, viewed in the context of some DC metro area statistics it may not be that unrealistic.
 In 2017, of renters earning less than \$50,000/year, more than 80 percent were spending more than 30 percent of their income on rent.
 Further, a 2016 DC Fiscal Policy Institute Analysis of 2014 Census data found that 42 percent of extremely low-income renters (between \$16,100 - \$32,100/year for a family of four) in DC paid 80 percent of their income or more in rent, while over half of renters at this income level paid more than half of their income in rent.
-In part of their income in rent.
+15